MCP

 - Admin OAuth 2.0: One admin-managed authorisation is used for the server/connection.

-- User OAuth 2.0: Each end user may be prompted to authenticate before initiating the MCP based skill (user-specific access).
+- User OAuth 2.0: Each end user may be prompted to authenticate before initiating the MCP based tool (user-specific access).

 Step 4: Save